Board of Review

 - An error made by the taxpayer in preparing the statement of assessable personal property under section 19.

-- An error made in the denial of a claim of exemption for personal property under section 9o.
+- An error was made in the denial of a claim of exemption for personal property under section 9o.

-- An issue beyond the control of a disabled veteran or his or her un-remarried surviving spouse that causes a denial of an exemption under section 7b.
+- An issue beyond the control of a disabled veteran or his or her unremarried surviving spouse that causes a denial of an exemption under section 7b.
 An issue beyond the control of a disabled veteran or his or her un-remarried surviving spouse means an error made by the local tax collecting unit in the processing of a timely filed exemption affidavit or a delay in the determination by the United States Department of Veterans Affairs that a veteran is permanently and totally disabled resulting from military service and entitled to veterans' benefits at the 100% rate.

-If you have any questions regarding the Board of Review authority for March, July, and December please read the Frequently Asked Questions (FAQ) document prepared by the Michigan State Tax Commission.
+If you have any questions regarding the Board of Review authority for March, July, and December, please read the Frequently Asked Questions (FAQ) document prepared by the Michigan State Tax Commission.
 You may also contact the Assessing Department at (248) 796-5230.